With rugged beaches, chic cities, and vast national parks, South Africa captures Africa's best in one location.

 If you are looking for a traditional safari experience, the Kruger National Park is one of the continent's largest and best-rated parks, home to a wealth of unique fauna and flora, including the “Big Five”, vast elephant populations, and the endangered black rhino.
 With a variety of luxury lodges located in private game reserves, our South Africa safaris are luxurious and exclusive, featuring guided walking safaris, night game drives and crowd-free, un-fenced wildlife viewing.

 From luxury hotels in Cape Town to self-drive adventures across the Garden Route, our luxury South Africa holidays are tailor-made to suit you.
 Whether you're looking for a culturally immersive city escape to Cape Town, a classic family safari holiday in Kruger National Park, or a romantic South Africa honeymoon in the Cape Winelands, our expert Africa specialists are on hand to personally design your dream trip and answer any questions you may have.
+If you’re looking to combine your luxury holiday with a tropical beach escape, we recommend pairing South Africa with either Mauritius or Mozambique.

 The best time to visit South Africa is between May to September, with dry and cooler weather providing ideal conditions for game viewing in the Kruger National Park.
 For Cape whale-watching opportunities, the best time to visit is between August and November.